Getting Ready for Electric Service

 MLEC is not-for profit and member-owned.
 When applying for service, please bring:

-- To protect your privacy and identity, MLEC follows Federal Trade Commission Red Flag guidelines.
+• To protect your privacy and identity, MLEC follows Federal Trade Commission Red Flag guidelines.
 When applying for service, you must bring a government issued photo ID (driver's license or passport) and your social security card, or a W2 with your number listed.
-(If filling a joint spouse membership application, both persons need to be present with required documents.)
-If applying for a business bring tax exempt/federal id if applicable.
+(If filing a joint spouse membership application, both persons need to be present with required documents.)
+If applying for a business bring tax exempt/federal ID if applicable.

 State of Tennessee Requirements